 Despite many objections, the TSA has been moving forward on using new airport body scan machines that show people’s naked bodies.
-I blogged about these machines here.
+I blogged about these machines here [link no longer available].
 “Never fear,” they told us.
 “We care about privacy.
 We really care!
 And so we promise we won’t store the images.”

 The TSA, in its never-ending quest to inconvenience us without keeping us safe, has once again changed its rules on identification.
 According to the old rule, if you didn’t provide ID at the airport, you would be subjected to secondary screening.
 Now, you may be denied the right to fly entirely.
 According to the TSA:

 For some time, many people have been wrongly placed on the airline no fly list or extra screening list.
-I blogged about some accounts of this here, here, and here.
+I blogged about some accounts of this here and here.
 Now, according to the AP, the TSA will finally try to clean up its lists:

 The Bush administration is checking the accuracy of a watch list of suspected terrorists banned from traveling on airliners in the U.S. and will probably cut the list in half, the head of the Transportation Security Administration said Wednesday.

 Kip Hawley told Congress that the more accurate list, combined with a new passenger screening system, should take care of most incidents of people wrongly being prevented from boarding a flight or frequently being picked out for additional scrutiny.